mosadd1X/novelforge-ai/docs/components/cover-generator.md

 title: Cover Generator
 parent: Core Components
 nav_order: 4
-description: "Documentation for the Cover Generator that creates professional-looking book covers"
+description: 'Documentation for the Cover Generator that creates professional-looking book covers'
 ---

 # Cover Generator

 {: .no_toc }

-The Cover Generator is a component of the Ebook Generator that creates professional-looking book covers without requiring external images or assets.
+The Cover Generator is a component of NovelForge AI that creates professional-looking book covers without requiring external images or assets.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---